AusSRC/casda_mosaic_cutouts/README.md

 * `--output` for the directory where the cutouts, mosaics and temporary files will be stored, and
 * `--config` for CASDA credentials (see below for template).

-To run this program fist pull the required singularity images.
+To run this program fist pull the required ASKAPsoft singularity image.

 ```
 module load singularity/4.1.0-mpi
-singularity pull mosaic_cutouts.sif docker://aussrc/mosaic_cutouts:latest
 singularity pull askapsoft.sif docker://csirocass/askapsoft:1.15.0-setonix
 ```

-Then create an `sbatch` script (called `run.sh` for example) with the arguments for the source of interest, and pointing to the `askapsoft.sif` image:
+Then create an `sbatch` script (called `run.sh` for example) with the arguments for the source of interest, output directory for your files, and pointing to the `askapsoft.sif` image:

 ```
 #!/bin/bash

 #SBATCH --account=ja3
-#SBATCH --time=1:00:00
+#SBATCH --time=12:00:00
 #SBATCH --mem=16G
+module load python/3.11.6
-module load singularity/4.1.0-mpi
+module load py-pip/23.1.2-py3.11.6
-singularity exec --bind /scratch:/scratch \
-    /path/to/mosaic_cutout.sif \
+pip install --user -r requirements.txt
-    python3 /app/pipeline.py \
+python3 pipeline.py \
     --ra <RA [deg]> --dec <DEC [deg]> --radius <RADIUS [arcmin]> \
     --vel <VELOCITY RANGE [km/s]> \
     --config /path/to/casda.ini \